JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 See how to configure a connection to GitLab.com or GitLab CE/EE [here](configuring-connections.md#GitLab).

-## Integrating with Bitbucket Cloud
+## Integrating TeamCity with Bitbucket Cloud

 Integration with BitBucket Cloud allows you to:
 * create a [project from Bitbucket URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL)